CS-651/cs-651.github.io/fall25/syllabus.md

 ### 3.5 Research Projects

 PhD students may chose to replace assignments A5-6 with a small project related to their research, provided that the project includes a distributed systems component.
 Research projects need approval by the instructor.
-If you are interested, please send your propject proposal to the instructor by **October 15**.
+If you are interested, please send your project proposal to the instructor by **October 15**.

 ## 4. Class and University Policies